Foreign relations of Israel: Bahrain

 In 2011, amid Arab spring uprising, Wikileaks cables published on Haaretz revealed some of the hidden relations between Bahraini and Israeli officials.
-In a meeting with the U.S. ambassador in February 2005, Bahrain's king, Hamad bin Isa Al Khalifa had bragged about having contact with Israel's national intelligence agency, Mossad.
-He indicated that Bahrain is ready to develop relations in other fields as well.
-The king reportedly gave orders that official statements don't use phrases such as "enemy" and "Zionist entity" when referring to Israel anymore.
+In a meeting with the U.S. ambassador in February 2005, Bahrain's king, Hamad bin Isa Al Khalifa, had bragged about having contact with Israel's national intelligence agency, Mossad.
+He indicated that Bahrain was ready to develop relations in other fields as well.
+The king reportedly ordered officials to refrain from using terms such as "enemy" and "Zionist entity" to refer to Israel.
 However, he refused the idea of having trade relations, saying it was "too early" and would be postponed until the establishment of an independent Palestine state.

 Both countries agreed to fully normalize relations in September 2020.

 Egypt

 Israel has had full diplomatic relations with Egypt since the signing of the Egypt–Israel peace treaty in 1979.
 In Israel, the 1978 Camp David Accords were supported by 85% of Israelis, according to a 2001 poll taken by the Jaffee Center for Strategic Studies, based in Israel.

 However, Egyptian public opinion of Israel is highly negative.
 According to an Egyptian Government 2006 poll of 1,000 Egyptians (taken at the time of the 2006 Lebanon War), 92% of Egyptians view Israel as an enemy nation.

-Egypt has mediated several unofficial ceasefire understandings between Israel and Palestinians.
+Egypt has mediated several unofficial ceasefire understandings between Israel and Palestinians, especially with the Hamas government in the Gaza Strip.